The Game of Cycles for Grids and Select Theta Graphs: Generalized Theta graphs

-It is possible that a loner edge may become a paired edge, or that a paired edge may become a loner edge, and this happens in one specific case.
-The preexisting conditions of the path must be that there are three undirected markable edges left on the path, and that one of these must be the loner edge.
-This implies that this will only happen on paths of odd length.
-Then, if our opponent directs one of the paired edges, we redefine what the edges are.
+It is possible that a loner edge may become a paired edge, or that a paired edge may become a loner edge.
+This will become important when at some point in the game there are exactly three undirected markable edges on a path, and one of these edges is a loner edge.
+Then, if the Loser directs one of the paired edges, we redefine the pairing of these edges.
 We say that the two remaining unmarked edges are now paired edges, and the edge that was just marked was a loner edge.
 In Figure \ref{fig:paired-loner-switch-roles} we have the initial conditions of this case, the move that is made in this case, and the new set of paired edges.
+It is easy to see that this change of pairing can only happen on paths with an odd number of edges.
+We will call this strategy \textit{re-pairing}.

 Now that we have made these definitions, we may proceed with our result.